learning-at-home/hivemind/docs/user/quickstart.md

 Hivemind is a set of building blocks for decentralized training.
 In this tutorial, we use two of these blocks to train a simple neural network to classify CIFAR10 images.
-We assume that you are already familiar with the official [CIFAR-10 example](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html) from pytorch website.
+We assume that you are already familiar with the official [CIFAR-10 example](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html) from the PyTorch website.

 We build on top of the official example to spin up distributed training of a two-layer neural network by averaging weights.
 For simplicity, this tutorial will use two non-GPU peers running on the same machine.
-If you survive get to end of this tutorial, we'll give you an example of actual distributed training of transformers ;)
+If you get to the end of this tutorial, we'll give you an example of actual distributed training of Transformers ;)

 For now, let's run our first training peer:
 ```python